 Greening Economies in the Eastern Neighbourhood” (EaP GREEN) programme is being implemented by OECD in co-operation with UNECE, UNEP, and UNIDO to assist the European Union’s Eastern Partnership (EaP) countries in their transition to green economies.
-Read the latest news.
+Read the latest news and upcoming event.

 Following the 2010 request by Kazakhstan to initiate an NPD on water, the NPD process started in the country in 2012.
 This page provides further information about the NPD process and its achievements in Kazakhstan.